milangress/screen-coreo/src/routes/scroller/scenes.md

   .content('ImageBlock', { src: 'house.jpeg' }).open()
 ```

-Incidentally, it's here where I wrote this text
+Incidentally, it's here where I wrote this text.

-We have a complicated relationship.
+We have a complicated relationship —

-Arachovitika and i… lots of unresolved trauma
+Arachovitika and I — lots of unresolved trauma…

 ```js